CARSON CITY — State spending on inmate health care in Nevada is among the lowest in the U.S., according to a national Pew study released recently.

 The study also ranks the state’s rate of health care staffing as the fourth-lowest out of 43 states surveyed.
 But the study highlighted the Nevada Department of Corrections for gathering data on its health care delivery system to measure outcomes and effectiveness.

 The 140-page study by the Pew Charitable Trusts sheds light on Nevada’s system.
 Among the findings:

-— On average, state corrections systems spent $5,720 annually per inmate from fiscal 2010 through fiscal 2015 on medical, dental, mental health and substance abuse treatment.
+— On average, state corrections systems spent $5,720 annually per inmate in fiscal year 2015 on medical, dental, mental health and substance abuse treatment.
 However, Nevada was one of five states that spent less than $3,500 per inmate.
 Four states, including California, spent more than $10,000 per inmate.

 — From fiscal 2010 to fiscal 2015, the most recent year for which figures are available, Nevada’s annual per-inmate health care spending dropped by 21 percent, from $4,126 to $3,246.

 — Nevada had 24.5 full-time equivalent health care staff in 2015 for every 1,000 inmates, the study found.
 That’s the fourth-lowest among the 43 states surveyed.
 The three states with lower rates were Louisiana, Illinois and Oklahoma.
 The study reported a 40.1 median staffing level per 1,000 inmates.